cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

     - `Attach the SCP to the member account` within the Organizational Unit

 - <font color=red> not a substitute for well-managed each account </font>
-  - still need to attach IAM policies to users and roles in organization's accounts <font color=blue> to actually grant permissions to them. </font>
+  - still need to attach IAM policies to users and roles in organization's accounts <font color=LightSlateBlue> to actually grant permissions to them. </font>
     - IAM Identity policy
       - policy attached to an identity in IAM
       - less overhead to use a SCP for the entire AWS account.